 In early 2015, the COMPAT also set aside (in entirety) an order passed by the CCI against the Board of Control for Cricket in India ("BCCI") (Board of Control for Cricket in India v.
 Competition Commission of India11 ("BCCI Case"),12 on the ground of violation by the CCI of principles of natural justice in arriving at its final decision.
-By way of background, the BCCI filed an appeal before the COMPAT in relation to the CCI's order dated February 8, 2013 that held the BCCI to be dominant on account of the regulatory nature of its role, monopoly status, control over infrastructure, ability to control entry of other leagues, historical
+By way of background, the BCCI filed an appeal before the COMPAT in relation to the CCI's order dated February 8, 2013 that held the BCCI to be dominant on account of the regulatory nature of its role, monopoly status, control over infrastructure, ability to control entry of other leagues, historical order had joined the Commission after more than 1.5 months of the date of hearing.
+Therefore, the only possible inference which can be drawn is that they had mechanically signed the impugned order and such an order cannot but be treated as vitiated due to the flagrant violation of the basics of natural justice."

-8 Union of India v.
+Union of India v.
 Shivraj (2014) 6 SCC 564.